 Do visit us here again soon for more financial and lifestyle tips from Loans 2 Go.

-As a lender, we pay commissions to credit brokers or other intermediaries who introduce customers to us.
-The commission we pay varies depending on the broker, the product offered, and the terms agreed with the broker.
-This payment is made by us and does not affect the interest rate, terms, or total cost of your loan.
+As a lender, we may pay commission to credit brokers or other intermediaries who introduce customers to us.
+The amount of commission varies depending on the broker, the product offered and the terms agreed.
+This commission is paid by us and does not affect the interest rate, terms or total amount payable under your loan agreement.